SumitsHub/learn-react/09-redux-toolkit/README.md

 #### react-redux

-- connects our app to redux
+- connects our react app to redux

 #### Setup Store